 Odette Sansom (1912 – 1995) – a French/British spy who worked as an SOE operative in occupied France.
 She was captured by the Gestapo and sent to Ravensbruck concentration camp, but survived the war.

-Odette Sansom was born in France, but later moved to England.
+Odette Sansom was born in France but later moved to England.
 In 1941 she responded to requests by the War Office for people to send photographs of France.
 These photographs encouraged the war office to recruit Odette into the Special Operations Executive SOE; the SOE was responsible for training agents to be dropped into France.

 After receiving basic training in England, she was taken to France by boat in October 1942.
 For over a year, Odette using the codename Lise, worked as a radio operator, for group leader Peter Churchill.
 Radio Operators was one of the most dangerous tasks, as the Gestapo were always on the lookout for radio signals.
-The fact she survived undetected for over a year is testimony to her care and professionalism.
+The fact she survived undetected for over a year is a testimony to her care and professionalism.

 Betrayal of Odette Sansom